 - Apple Watch: All generations paired with iPhone 5 and later

-The option to checkout with Google Pay is shown to clients using the Chrome 61 browser or newer.
+The option to pay with Google Pay is shown to clients using the Chrome 61 browser or newer.

-The option to checkout with Microsoft Pay is shown to clients using the Microsoft Edge 16.1629 browser or newer.
+The option to pay with Microsoft Pay is shown to clients using the Microsoft Edge 16.1629 browser or newer.

 Getting Paid for Payments Processed by Stripe

-In Studio Manager, you can connect either your Personal or Business PayPal account to allow your clients to pay for their invoices through PayPal Express Checkout.
-Checking out with PayPal is easy and secure, and your clients will be directed to a PayPal checkout page to complete their payment.
+In Studio Manager, you can connect either your Personal or Business PayPal account to allow your clients to pay for their invoices and sessions through PayPal Express Checkout.
+Paying with PayPal is easy and secure, and your clients will be directed to a PayPal checkout page to complete their payment.

 - Connecting a Personal PayPal account will allow your client to pay via their PayPal account balance.

 Connecting a Business PayPal account will allow your client to pay via their PayPal account balance, supported credit cards and debit cards, and Venmo (US only).